 Will the teeth whitening procedure leave my teeth sensitive?

 Some patients experience tooth sensitivity after a teeth whitening procedure.
-This is a temporary issue, and will go away on its own.
+This is a temporary issue and will go away on its own.

 How long does teeth whitening last?

-A single teeth whitening treatment at the dentist can last between 6 months to 2 years.
-Results will vary from person-to-person, and can be affected by lifestyle habits such as smoking, and drinking coffee, wine and soda can shorten results.
+A single teeth whitening treatment at the dentist can last between 6 months to 2 years!
+Results will vary from person-to-person.
+Lifestyle habits such as smoking, and drinking coffee, wine and soda can shorten results.

 Can children get professional teeth whitening?

 Teeth Whitening Case

-Call us at 803.400.8729 to schedule a consultation, or request an appointment online.
+Dr. Trinkner can restore your smile to its natural beauty!
+Call us for teeth whitening near you at 803-400-8729 to schedule a consultation, or request an appointment online.